We plant trees and hedgerows to benefit future generations.

 • Dual flushing system in toilets.

 • Washing up bowls provided at all dish wash points.

 • Aerating taps, push button showers/taps.

 • We take monthly water readings and work out the water consumption per bed night.

-• Some of our toilets in the middle block are not dual flushing, therefore we have put water bottles in the cisterns, reducing our water usage significantly.
-This will be redressed in 2015, together with our project to put in underground tanks to harvest rainwater from the amenity blocks and to use this water for flushing toilets, and in the laundry.
+• Some of our toilets in the middle block are not dual flushing, therefore we have put water bottles in the cisterns, reducing our water usage significantly, together with our project to put in underground tanks to harvest rainwater from the amenity blocks and to use this water for flushing toilets, and in the laundry.

 We think all of this makes us one of the best campsites in the UK.

 How our guests can take part > Download Be one of our responsible guests.